|

 Default=internal,neighbor,parent

-When one of the messages is received which calls for a routing
+When a message is received which requires a routing

 decision, all calls to an alias of the h323_ID type will be